jianshu93/unifrac_bp/README.md

 This repo is designed to compute the [UniFrac](https://en.wikipedia.org/wiki/UniFrac) distance between pairs of samples containing taxa.
 It uses the succint data strucuture (balanced parenthesis) to represent a phylogenetic tree so that then the tree is huge, UniFrac computation can still be fast.

 Striped UniFrac can also be used via the --striped option to be extremely fast for large number of samples.
+In fact, with sparse features of input samples, the complexity is close to O((N/s)^2), where s is average sparsity (average proportion of taxa detected at least once in pairs of samples/all taxa in the tree).
+An average sparsity of 5% indicates a 0.0025 scale down from O(N^2).

-Right now, the performance matches C++ version of Striped UniFrac in unifrac-binaries (https://github.com/biocore/unifrac-binaries)
+Right now, the performance matches C++ version of Striped UniFrac in unifrac-binaries (https://github.com/biocore/unifrac-binaries) for ~20 thousand samples (the largest sample collection we have till today).

 ## Install